 To perform these procedures, hairs in the scalp are placed into the “eye” of special curved surgical needles, where they are then threaded into the upper eyelid.
 In a typical procedure, 80 to 100 or so hairs, placed usually two-at-a-time, are placed in each eyelid, or less if there is only a small area that requires filling in.

 The result: longer, thicker, fuller eyelashes.
 These hairs need to be curled and trimmed on a regular basis, and some patients choose to undergo a second procedure in order to achieve greater fullness.
-The procedure can be combined with eyebrow transplants, or even other plastic surgery procedures.
+The procedure can be combined with eyebrow transplants.

 This two to three hour long procedure is essentially painless, and requires the donor scalp hairs to be a minimum of 3 inches long in order to permit proper threading.
 There are risks with the procedure- of tiny cyst formation on the eyelid, and the more serious risk of hairs scratching the actual eye- and so while this serious risk is of very low frequency, patients needs to be advised as to them, and are always encouraged to first try the medication Latisse®, which is designed to help grow fuller eyelashes.